beatobongco/TIL/day_notes/2017-5-8_Exit_Interview.md

 # Exit Interview

-We want interns to have fun, learn, earn some extra cash and give us ideas on how to improve the company.
+We want interns to have fun, learn, impact the company, enjoy this unique environment, grow and recommend us to their peers.
+They can also give us ideas on how to improve as a company.
 We want to grow talent from the grassroots.
 (Aligned with our purpose)

 Have the intern rate the following areas from 1-10.
-He/she can do this after the interview or during if comfortable.
+He/she can do this after the interview questions or during if comfortable.

 We are looking for both quantitative and qualitative answers.